Augustana Strong: Safely opening this fall

-We look forward to opening the Augustana College campus.
-Classes are set to begin on Aug.
+Augustana College classes are set to begin on campus Aug.
 31, 2020.

-Comprehensive plans that are flexible and provide for in-person experiences in a variety of scenarios are being developed by the Augustana Strong Task Force.
+Comprehensive plans for a safe reopening are being developed by the Augustana Strong Task Force.

 Students, faculty and staff are asked to check their email for updates from the college.
 Official updates will come from email@example.com.